Société de Lecture: Exhibitions

 Jean-Gabriel Eynard, co-founder of the Société de Lecture, was one of the Swiss pioneers of the daguerreotype.
 Eager to perpetuate his heritage, the Société de Lecture organises or hosts photography exhibitions (Afars in 1999, No'Photo in 2019) as well as conferences and workshops with photographers (Ferrante Ferranti, Gabriele Galimberti, James Hill, Marine Lanier, Yan Morvan, Didier Ruef, Paolo Woods).
 In 2018, on the occasion of the bicentennial, a "totem" pole was installed in the stairwell, allowing the hanging of portraits of the lecturers, made by Rebecca Bowring and Magali Dougados, official photographers of the Société de Lecture.

 At the beginning of 2021, the COVID-19 pandemic paralysed Geneva's cultural life and social exchanges.
 The uncertainties were overbearing.
 There were few opportunities for celebration.
 The Société de Lecture set up the exhibition "Un printemps avec Sempé" in collaboration with the Martine Gossieaux Gallery and the City of Geneva.
 Some fifty drawings by Jean-Jacques Sempé were projected at the beginning of the evening on the façades of five emblematic places: the Grand Théâtre de Genève, the Palais Eynard, the Uni Bastions, the Reformers' Wall and the Société de Lecture.
 This monumental and poetic exhibition took place from 17 March to 7 April 2021.
 It was the first of its trend and a responding success.

+At the end of 2024, an exhibition entitled “Amérique, pire empire” (America, the worst empire) showcases Patrick Chappatte's drawings from the presidential campaign.
+The incisive press cartoonist, who sketches current affairs with humor and accuracy for Le Temps, the NZZ, Der Spiegel, Le Canard enchaîné and the Boston Globe, among others, chairs the Freedom Cartoonists Foundation (co-founded with Plantu and Marie Heuzé), which awards an international prize every two years, with the City of Geneva, to honor cartoonists for their talent and courage.